 Do you have trouble finding shoes that are comfortable to wear?
 If you have hammertoe, you may notice extra pressure on one or more of your toes when you wear shoes.

 Hammertoe is a deformity of either one or both of the joints in your toe.
 This deformity can happen in any of the second, third, fourth and fifth (pinky) toes.
 When you have hammertoe, your toe may appear to be bent at an angle, rather than straight like the rest of your toes.
 You may have pain and irritation that makes it hard to wear shoes.

-Main Line Health offers both nonsurgical and surgical treatment options to help relieve the symptoms of hammertoe.
+The orthopaedic specialists and podiatrists at Main Line Health offer both nonsurgical and surgical treatment options to help relieve the symptoms of hammertoe.